Department of Journalism and

 - Acquire technical and applied mastery in one or more of the department's areas of concentration- online journalism, audio/video production, and public relations & advertising.

 - Internalize the university's and department's core curriculum to provide them with a well- rounded education based on the liberal arts with electives and minors outside their mass communications majors.

-- Assistant students in developing a broad interdisciplinary liberal arts perspective inclusive of literature, art, film, philosophy, Afican American studies, music, and history.
+- Assist students in developing a broad interdisciplinary liberal arts perspective inclusive of literature, art, film, philosophy, African American studies, music, and history.

 - Respect and practice freedom of expression, fairness, truth, and ethical standards of professional media.

 - Understand and implement technologies associated with multi-platform media in a converged media educational environment to include all forms of social media applications as they apply to professional media.

 In addition to the University of Georgia, Savannah State University's Department of Mass Communications is the only program in the State of Georgia that is accredited by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).
 The department has been accredited since 2007.
 ACEJMC requires that irrespective of their particular specialization, all graduates should be aware of certain core values and competencies and be able to:

 - Understand and apply the principles and laws of freedom of speech and press for the country in which the institution that invites ACEJMC is located, as well as receive instruction in and understand the range of systems of freedom of expression around the world, including the right to dissent, to monitor and criticize power, and to assemble and petition for redress of grievances;